-Succulents can look great in almost anything - from a very formal container to one that is quite casual.
-I put these succulent plants in a tea cup that I got at a yard sale.
-I bought the whole set for a couple of dollars and then drilled holes in the bottoms of the cups.
+Succulents can look great in almost anything—from a very formal container to one that is quite casual.
+These succulent plants are in a teacup from a yard sale.
+You can find a whole set for a couple of dollars and then drill holes in the bottoms of the cups.

 Make sure to put your cup on a firm surface.
-You can place a rag or flat, thin sponge on a counter, or I like to drill outside, on the ground so I don't have to clean up the dust.
+You can place a rag or flat, thin sponge on a counter, or drill outside, on the ground so you don't have to clean up the dust.
 It's a good idea to wear safety goggles when doing any drilling, but particularly with ceramics which can shatter.

-After the holes are drilled, I cut a small piece of plastic window screening and put it over the holes, to keep the soil in and let the water out.
-You can also use paper towel or a coffee filter.
+After the holes are drilled, cut a small piece of plastic window screening and put it over the holes to keep the soil in and let the water out.
+You can also use a paper towel or a coffee filter.

-I then fill the cup, almost to the top, with a cacti and succulent potting mix, plant my succulents and gently water, giving enough moisture so that the soil is damp.
-I then let the soil in the cup settle and the succulent plants take root.Continue to 5 of 13 below.
+Then fill the cup, almost to the top, with a cactus and succulent potting mix, plant the succulents and gently water, giving enough moisture so that the soil is damp.
+Then let the soil in the cup settle and the succulent plants take root.Continue to 5 of 13 below.

 05 of 13